-In Italy the structure of deals differs markedly.
-As we have noted, in our sample we found almost no convertible preferred shares and, in any event, no use of the "as-converted" mechanism.
+In Italy, the structure of deals differs markedly.
+As we have noted, in our sample we found almost no convertible preferred shares and, in any event, no use of the 'asconverted' mechanism.
 Accordingly, the charters that do tackle the problem have to adopt a different approach.
 Since the issue is brand-new and there is as yet no full standardization, there are clusters of charters that adopt very different classes of solutions.
-The most widespread (in 38 charters, 0.9 percent) is a clause that give to the VC a veto right to any capital increase that could dilute its participation.
-Common are also clauses (in 30 charters, 0.7 percent) pursuant to which shareholders have a duty, in case of down-round, to unanimously vote a second, parallel capital increase (waiving their preemption rights) to be paid at par value by the protected shareholders.
+The most widespread (in 38 charters, 0.9 percent) is a clause that gives the VC a veto right regarding any capital increase that could dilute its participation.
+Common are also clauses (in 30 charters, 0.7 percent) pursuant to which shareholders have a duty, in case of a down-round, to unanimously vote a second, parallel capital increase (waiving their preemption rights) to be paid at par value by the protected shareholders.
 The purpose of this second capital increase is to readjust the protected shareholders' stock.
-Of course, this mechanism can work with low par shares, where protected shareholders pay almost nothing for new shares.
+Of course, this mechanism can work with lowpar shares, where protected shareholders pay almost nothing for new shares.
+Moreover, it requires unanimity, meaning that if one shareholder does not vote or does not waive its own preemption right, the down-round cannot take place (or the dissenting shareholder has a statutory exit right at fair value).
+This is because, under the Italian law governing the LLC, the preemption right cannot be eliminated unless each individual shareholder consents to it or is allowed to exit at fair value.
+82 Thus, the mechanism is not truly effective because of the hold-up problem.